-1 tice of the design protection, begins an undertaking leading 2 to infringement under this chapter.
-3 "(b) ACTIONS WITHOUT NOTICE.-The omission of the 4 notice prescribed in section 1406 shall prevent any recovery 5 under section 1223 against a person who began an under- 6 taking leading to infringement under this chapter before re- 7 ceiving written notice of the design protection.
-No injunc- 8 tion shall be issued under this chapter with respect to such 9 undertaking unless the owner of the design reimburses that 10 person for any reasonable expenditure or contractual obli- 11 gation in connection with such undertaking that was in- 12 curred before receiving written notice of the design protec- 13 tion, as the court in its discretion directs.
-The burden of 14 providing written notice of design protection shall be on 15 the owner of the design.
-16 "§ 1208.
-Exclusive rights 17 "The owner of a design protected under this chapter 18 has the exclusive right to- 19 "(1) make, have made, or import, for sale or for 20 use in trade, any vessel hull embodying that design, 21 and 22 "(2) sell or distribute for sale or for use in trade 23 any vessel hull embodying that design.
+3 "(b) ACTIONS WITHOUT NOTICE.-The omission of the 4 notice prescribed in section 1406 shall prevent any recovery 5 under section 1223 against a person who began an undertaking leading to infringement under this chapter before re-6 7 ceiving written notice of the design protection.
+No injunc-8 tion shall be issued under this chapter with respect to such undertaking unless the owner of the design reimburses that 9 10 person for any reasonable expenditure or contractual obli-11 gation in connection with such undertaking that was incurred before receiving written notice of the design protec-12 tion, as the court in its discretion directs.
+The burden of 13 providing written notice of design protection shall be on 14 the owner of the design.
+15

+16 "§1208.
+Exclusive rights

+- 17 "The owner of a design protected under this chapter18 has the exclusive right to- - 19 "(1) make, have made, or import, for sale or for 20 use in trade, any vessel hull embodying that design; 21 and - 22 "(2) sell or distribute for sale or for use in trade 23 any vessel hull embodying that design.

-1 "§ 1209.
+1 "§1209.
 Infringement

 2 "(a) ACTS OF INFRINGEMENT.-Except as provided in 3 subjection (b), it shall be infringement of the exclusive rights 4 in a design protected under this chapter for any person, 5 without the consent of the owner of the design, within the 6 United States and during the term of such protection, to- 7 "(1) make, have made, or import, for sale or for 8 use in trade, any infringing article as defined in sub- 9 section (e); or 10 "(2) sell or distribute for sale or for use in trade 11 any such infringing article.
-12 "(b) ACTS OF SELLERS AND DISTRIBUTORS.-A seller 13 or distributor of an infringing article who did not make 14 or import the vessel hull shall be deemed to have infringed 15 on a design protected under this chapter only if that per- 16 son- 17 "(1) induced or acted in collusion with a manu- 18 facturer to make, or an importer to import such arti- 19 cle, except that merely purchasing or giving an order 20 to purchase a vessel hull in the ordinary course of 21 business shall not of itself constitute such inducement 22 or collusion; or 23 "(2) refused or failed, upon the request of the 24 owner of the design, to make a prompt and full dis- 25 closure of that person's source of such vessel hull, and 26 that person orders or reorders such article after hav-

-1 ing receiving notice by registered or certified mail of 2 the protection subsisting in the design.
+12 "(b) ACTS OF SELLERS AND DISTRIBUTORS.-A seller 13 or distributor of an infringing article who did not make 14 or import the vessel hull shall be deemed to have infringed 15 on a design protected under this chapter only if that per- 16 son- 17 "(1) induced or acted in collusion with a manu- 18 facturer to make, or an importer to import such arti- 19 cle, except that merely purchasing or giving an order 20 to purchase a vessel hull in the ordinary course of 21 business shall not of itself constitute such inducement ing receiving notice by registered or certified mail of the protection subsisting in the design.